AFeng-x/Awesome-AI-Universe/README.md

 # Awesome-AI-Universe（AIverse）
 Welcome to our project, Awesome-AI-Universe（AIverse）!
-We've gathered and summarized a wide range of AI tools and resources, including GPTs, AI drawing, Voice, 3D and more.
+We've gathered and summarized a wide range of AI tools and resources, including GPTs, Vision, Voice, 3D and more.
 For each technology, we provide a brief introduction, along with its name and website, making it easy for you to explore and experiment with these exciting technologies.
-Our goal is to provide a comprehensive suite of AI capabilities for anyone interested in exploring the potential of artificial intelligence.
+Our goal is to enable everyone to understand the development of AI technology through this project, and to make all popular and non-popular AI tools discoverable and accessible for everyone to use ！